geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 The auth stack imports a Keycloak realm at first startup.
 The realm defines the `mapstore` realm, sample users, roles and the confidential OpenID Connect client used by MapStore.

-Copy the sample realm into the filename expected by the compose file:
+The setup command above copies the sample realm into the filename expected by the compose file:

 ```sh
 cp docker/keycloak/realm-mapstore.sample.json docker/keycloak/realm-mapstore.json